awreece/codearcana/content/performance/linux_tracers.md

   - [`sysdig`](http://www.sysdig.org/): A glorious user interface and easy to install, but definitely the new kid on the block.
 Requires a custom kernel module to be installed.
+	Only traces at the syscall boundary, which is good enough for some use cases, but I generally prefer more visibility into the kernel (for example, to see that we're getting descheduled due to page faults, etc).
 	Doesn't have a way to filter or aggregate in-kernel events (by design) and cannot collect stack traces.
 These developers seemed very open to outside contributors and upstream their work pretty quickly, so maybe